leaflabs/libmaple/docs/source/timers.rst

 PWM Conflicts
 ^^^^^^^^^^^^^

 Because PWM functionality on a given pin depends on the configuration of the timer and channel, you must chose your channels carefully if you want to use both timer interrupts and PWM in the same program.
-Refer to your board's :ref:`Timer Pin Map
-<gpio-pin-maps>` to match up timer channels and pin numbers.
+Refer to your board's timer pin map to match up timer channels and pin
+numbers:

+..
+TODO [0.0.12] Native links

+* :ref:`Maple <maple-timer-map>`
+* :ref:`Maple RET6 Edition <maple-ret6-timer-map>`
+* :ref:`Maple Mini <maple-mini-timer-map>`

 Overhead
 ^^^^^^^^